 In May 2007, the FASB issued FASB Staff Position ("FSP") FIN 48-1 Definition of Settlement in FASB Interpretation No. 48 (FSP FIN 48-1).
 FSP FIN 48-1 provides guidance on how to determine whether a tax position is effectively settled for the purpose of recognizing previously unrecognized tax benefits.
 FSP FIN 48-1 is effective retroactively to January 1, 2007.
-The implementation of this standard did not have a material impact on our consolidation financial statements.
+The implementation of this standard did not have a material impact on the Company's consolidated financial statements.

 Note 3.
+Stockholders' Equity

 Stock-based Compensation

-The Company had the following three stock option plans under which shares were available for grant at June 30, 2007: the 1999 Equity Incentive Plan (the "1999 Plan"), the 2000 Non-Statutory Stock Option Plan (the "2000 Plan") and the 2005 Equity Incentive Plan (the "2005 Plan").
+The Company had the following three stock option plans under which shares were available for grant at September 30, 2007: the 1999 Equity Incentive Plan (the "1999 Plan"), the 2000 Non-Statutory Stock Option Plan (the "2000 Plan") and the 2005 Equity Incentive Plan (the "2005 Plan").

 On January 10, 2007, the Compensation Committee of the Board approved a form of Restricted Stock Unit Agreement (the "RSU Agreement") to govern the issuance of restricted stock units ("RSU") to executive officers under the Company's 2005 Plan.
 Each RSU represents the right to receive a share of common stock (a "Share") on the vesting date.
 Unless and until the RSUs vest, the Employee will have no right to receive Shares under such RSUs.
 Prior to actual distribution of Shares pursuant to any vested RSUs, such RSUs will represent an unsecured obligation of the Company, payable (if at all) only from the general assets of the Company.
 The RSUs that may be awarded to executive officers under the RSU Agreement will vest according to vesting schedules specified in the notice of grant accompanying each grant.
+We recognize compensation expense on a straight-line basis over the vesting periods based on the market price of our stock on the grant date.
+Of the shares granted in the first nine months of 2007, the vesting periods ranged from 11 months to 10 years with accelerated vesting occurring upon a change in control or termination.
+Upon exercise of the RSU, the Company issues new shares of stock.